Tara Benczkowski*, Christine Kostoroski, Mackenzie Stabile and Karen Holler Pages 289 - 299 ( 11 )

 Background: Suicidal ideation (SI) and suicide attempts (SAs) among adolescents are a significant public health concern worldwide.
-The current study extends previous research by exploring the association between adverse childhood experiences (ACEs) and SI and SAs in a sample of adolescent inpatients as well as identifying specific predictors for increased risk of SI and SAs.
+The current study extends previous research by exploring the association between adverse childhood experiences (ACEs) and SI and SAs in a sample of inpatient adolescents as well as identifying specific predictors for increased risk of SI and SAs.

-Methods: Associations between ACE scores and self-reported SI and SAs were explored in a sample of 154 adolescent inpatients via clinical interview and by analyzing the association between cumulative ACE scores and scores on the Suicidal Tendency scale of a larger personality measure.
+Methods: Associations between ACE scores and self-reported SI and SAs were explored in a sample of 154 inpatient adolescents via clinical interview and by analyzing the association between cumulative ACE scores and scores on the Suicidal Tendency scale of a larger personality measure.
 We also tested for independent relationships between 19 ACEs and SI and SAs to determine unique predictors for suicidality.

-William James College, Newton, MA, William James College, Newton, MA, University of Connecticut, Storrs, CT, Brown University, Providence, RI
+William James College, Newton, MA, William James College, Newton, MA, Department of Clinical Psychology, University of Connecticut, Storrs, CT, Brown University, Providence, RI